 Reach under the driver's side of the instrument panel and pull on the manual release lever, which is located above the parking brake pedal.
-If the parking brake does not release, you will have to have your vehicle serviced.
+If the parking brake does not release, you should either drive to the nearest service station or have your vehicle towed.